 Now, if we go back into the occupiable parts of the building with windows, the image will be way too bright.
 We would have to turn Auto Exposure back on.

-Scene overexposed due to previous plenum space settings
+Rendered scene overexposed due to previous plenum space settings

-Spaces lit with natural daylight, electric lighting and/or employing lighter color materials will automatically look good in Enscape.
+Spaces lit with natural light, electric lighting and/or employing lighter color materials will automatically look good in Enscape.
 When these elements are lacking, Enscape has visual settings we can use to quickly compensate and achieve quality images that will convey our design intent faster than any other product on the market today.